Alumna Gabriella Sorrentino is a Dance Captain for Hamilton | Broadway in Chicago

 Musical theatre alumna Candi Boyd and former musical theatre student Natalie Gallo returned to Pittsburgh to perform in 'Jersey Boys' at the Benedum Center.

-Faculty Profile: Meet Andrew Halasz, Cinema and Digital Arts
+Faculty Profile: Meet Andrew Halasz, Cinema Arts

 Assistant Professor Andrew Halasz received his M.F.A. in film and digital technology from Chatham College and a B.A. in communications from William Patterson University.
 He is a filmmaker and media artist originally from New Jersey.